LendBook/lendbook-docs/docs/how-it-works/interest-rates.md

     - **Available Liquidity** : Borrowable assets which are not yet borrowed.
 Borrowing or withdrawing from the pool reduces available liquidity.

 <br>
-**The Utilisation Rate (UR) is calculated per pool of orders**.
+**The Utilization Rate (UR) is calculated per pool of orders**.
 UR is the ratio between the Borrowed liquidity and the total of Borrowable liquidity :

 <center>
 $UR = \dfrac{Borrowed\ liquidity}{Borrowed\ liquidity + Available\ liquidity}$